jvcudis/trellolo/README.md

 trellolo
 ========

-A Trello application clone using AngularJS + Bootstrap + LocalStorage
+A Trello application clone using AngularJS + Bootstrap + LocalStorage.

+This is a static page so no need to run anything just to use this application.
+You only need an internet connection.
+To run, click on index.html.